KiritoArx/drop-stack-2048-ai/README.md

 the `--mixed-precision` flag to reduce memory usage and speed up training.

 You can speed up data generation by running multiple self-play episodes in parallel using the `--processes` option.
+If not specified, `actor.py` uses the number of CPU cores so all available processors participate.

 After each training cycle the new model plays a set of test games to measure its average score.
 If this score beats the previous best, the checkpoint is